By Joseph Calhoun of Alhambra

 Moderate allocation now looks like this:

 The changes this month continue the slight shift toward growth that started last month.
 While growth expectations actually fell back a bit based on bond markets, the economic data has been supportive, especially from a sentiment standpoint.
 However, valuations are still too high and momentum in stocks too tentative to have a full allocation to risk assets.
 And frankly, I’m still skeptical of the policy mix being offered by the new administration, especially on trade.
-By the update next month, the policy debate will be in full swing and we’ll have a better idea how contentious the negotiations are going to be.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+By the update next month, the policy debate will be in full swing and we’ll have a better idea how contentious the negotiations are going to be.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.